keenanwoodall/Deform/.github/README.md

 Each deformable has it's own unique mesh.
 Duplicating and instantiating deformables shouldn't cause any issues.

 ## Limitations
-Deform is runs on the CPU.
+Deform runs on the CPU.
 While it *is* incredibly fast, you should not expect to get performance comparable to vertex shaders.
-Also, because meshes are modified on the CPU each mesh has to be unique.
+Because meshes are modified on the CPU each mesh has to be unique.
 From what I understand, this means each mesh will require a new draw call.
 Deform is not meant to be used at a massive scale.
 If you need to deform an entire world, tons of meshes, or an incredibly high poly model use vertex shaders.

 **tldr:** Use shaders if you need speed, use Deform if you need modularity and ease-of-use.